devops329/devops/instruction/deliverable6ScalableDeploy/deliverable6ScalableDeploy.md

 Previously the workflow stopped after the tests were done and the coverage badge was updated.
 Now, you need to do the following steps:

 1. Create a distribution folder that will become our Docker container.
-This copies all of the source code files and the newly created Dockerfile
+This copies all of the source code files and the newly created Dockerfile.
+We also replace the temporary database credentials that were used during testing with the ones needed by the production environment.
    ```yml
    - name: Create dist
      run: |